Download a membership application form here.

 Members are eligible to compete in monthly writing contests.
 Other benefits include: e-newsletter, e-yearbook, and a link on our Bookshelf page.
 (To be included on the Bookshelf, please fill out and submit this form).
 Members can the president to receive their copy of the e-newsletter and e-yearbook.

 September through April contests will be held for dues-paying members.
 Includes unpublished poetry and unpublished prose, fiction or non-fiction.
 Only one submission in each category per month.
 Entries must relate to the monthly prompts (listed below).
 Prose is limited to 500 words, double spaced; poetry is limited to two typed pages, single-spaced with double spacing between stanzas.

 Entries are judged blind by the month’s guest speaker.
 Submit two documents.
-First is entry with no author information.
-Second is a one page cover sheet with author’s name, category noted as poetry or prose, title, first two lines, and word count for prose.
-NOTE: prose entry cannot be judged if word count is not on the cover sheet or exceeds 500 words.
+First is the entry with no author information.
+Second is a one-page cover sheet with author’s name, category noted as poetry or prose, title, first two lines, and word count for prose.
+NOTE: prose entry cannot be judged if the word count is not on the cover sheet or exceeds 500 words.
 Prizes awarded for both poetry and prose: $10 for first place, $5 for second place, no cash prize for Honorable Mention.
 All winners are asked to read their winning entry.

 NOTE: The Pensters and the Contest Chair assume no responsibility for lost, late, undelivered or misaddressed entries.
 Late entries will not be judged.

 2017-2018 Monthly Contest Prompts